 What you appreciate, appreciates back!

-After coaching couples throughout the whole pandemic — while using these practices in my own relationship — I can assure you that every single person can revive their emotional intimacy if they stop taking their partners for granted and work on their communication and emotional connection.
+After coaching different couples throughout the pandemic period (2020-2022) — while using these practices in my own relationship — I can assure you that everyone can revive their emotional intimacy if they stop taking their partners for granted and work on their communication and emotional connection.